Rajneesh100/fireflies_n_elixir/README.md

 sapreated the clock_update and skip_wait logic as a indepenent flow and clock_update will get precedence to maintain time slip by different clocks now all of the regular clocks will tick at the same time

+implimented shared memory space for state and clock access using ets.
 -----------------------------------------------------------------------------------------------------------------------------

-# how i have used ai
+# how i have used llms
 first of all i have used it llms for understanding the use case of elixir like why it was created in first place, and then thaught about solution and from my background with backend development i thaught it like for each firefly what thing i needs there were :
 1) a internal counter
 2) a listner (something like message queues but on inter process level)